acend/helm-basics-training/content/en/docs/07/05_environment.md

 ---
-title: "7.5 Optional: Publish your chart"
+title: "7.5 Deploy the Chart in another environment"
 weight: 75
 sectionnumber: 7.5
 ---